4-year professional bachelor’s programme | English-taught

 - Warehousing: optimising the setup of warehouses.

-- Care logistics: processes in the care sector concerning the optimal flows of goods (equipment and medicines), information and people (patients and visitors).
+- Healthcare logistics: processes in the healthcare sector concerning the optimal flows of goods (equipment and medicines), information and people (patients and visitors).

-- Event logistics: coordinating, monitoring and optimising logistics processes relating to events.
+- Event logistics: coordinating, monitoring and optimising logistics processes around events.

 Click to view in pdf